 In addition, on certain practical aspects, the Central Board of Direct Taxes (CBDT) has issued on 4thMarch 2020 responses to Frequently Asked Questions (FAQs) providing clarity on scope of the scheme, procedural, computational and consequential matters.

 Given below are highlights of the Scheme.

 Objective:

-•Reduce pending litigation / disputes between tax department and public •Generate timely revenue for Government forums:
+- •Reduce pending litigation / disputes between tax department and public - •Generate timely revenue for Government which are pending on 31st January 2020 with any of the following appellate forums:

 Eligibility / Coverage: